-Fragile X–associated tremor/ataxia syndrome results from a less extensive abnormality (called a premutation) in a gene on the X chromosome (one of the sex chromosomes).
-Men have an X and a Y chromosome, and women have 2 X chromosomes.
+Fragile X–associated tremor/ataxia syndrome results from an abnormality (called a premutation) in a gene on the X chromosome (one of the sex chromosomes).
+The premutation is less extensive than the full mutation that causes Fragile X syndrome Fragile X Syndrome Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.
+Chromosomes are structures within cells that contain DNA and many... read more , which causes intellectual disability in children.
+Boys and men have an X and a Y chromosome, and women have two X chromosomes.
 Men inherit an X chromosome from their mother and a Y chromosome from their father.
-If the X chromosome they inherit from their mother contains the abnormal gene that causes Fragile X–associated tremor/ataxia syndrome, they have the disorder, which is classified as an X-linked disorder X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+If the X chromosome they inherit from their mother contains the abnormal gene that causes Fragile X–associated tremor/ataxia syndrome, they have the disorder, which is classified as an X-linked disorder X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In X-linked disorders, the symptoms are usually more severe in boys and men.
-The presence of another X chromosome in girls and women may help protect them.
-A more extensive (full) mutation in this gene results in Fragile X syndrome Fragile X Syndrome Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.
-Chromosomes are structures within cells that contain DNA and many... read more (which causes intellectual disability) in children.
+In girls and women, having two X chromosomes may help protect them.

 People with the premutation are considered carriers (people who have an abnormal gene for a disorder but do not have the symptoms of the disorder).
 However, about 30% of men with the premutation and fewer than 5% of women with the premutation develop Fragile X–associated tremor/ataxia syndrome as adults.
 The risk of developing the disorder increases as people age.